 Winds of Change

-Meteorologist Bryan Norcross looks back on the hurricane that devastated South Florida—and forever altered his career
+Meteorologist Bryan Norcross looks back on Hurricane Andrew, which devastated South Florida—and forever altered his career.

 It’s been 25 years since Bryan Norcross was in the right place at the worst possible time for South Florida.
 The then-chief meteorologist at WTVJ became a lifeline for the public in August 1992, keeping anxious TV viewers and radio listeners in the know as Hurricane Andrew prepared to unleash its Category 5 fury on Miami-Dade County.

 As evidenced by a recent signing for his new book, My Hurricane Andrew Story, time has done nothing to diminish their affection for Norcross and what he meant to them that night.

 “I did a signing at Books & Books in Coral Gables, and the room was packed,” Norcross says.
 “People were still in tears talking about their stories.
 They want to express their gratitude, and they want to talk about what happened.

 “Every single person who went through Hurricane Andrew has a story that’s one of the most intense stories of their life.
 Every single person.”

 The curious part of Norcross’ story is that his career-defining date with Andrew almost didn’t happen.

 Norcross started working at WTVJ in January 1990 on a three-year contract to help improve the NBC-owned station’s ratings.
 Norcross made it a point to make WTVJ the destination for hurricane information, branding its efforts “Storm Center.”
 But almost three years later, WPLG was still the area’s top station.
 The top bosses in New York told management in Miami to make changes.

 “My contract was the only contract coming up [at the end of the year], and so, in June 1992, the news director, who was my boss, told my agent that she didn’t have any choice—she had to go in a different direction with weather,” Norcross recalls.